Media-Based Modulation for Next-Generation Wireless: A Survey and Some New Developments: Layered MBM

+Since the constituent vectors are random and independent of each other, the cardinality of the set of received constellation set will be equal to the product of the number of constituent vectors corresponding to different units.
+As a result, using $R_m/N$ RF mirrors at each of the $N$ MBM units creates $2^ {R_m}$ distinct vectors at the receiver, capable of transmitting $R_m$ bits of information per channel use.
+Like SIMO-MBM, each unit can send additional SBM data by modulating its RF signal.
+A total of $R_s$ additional bits due to source-based modulation is achieved by transmitting $R_s/N$ bits per unit.

+The following summarizes how the layered structure addresses the shortcomings of SIMO-MBM when transmitting high data rates.

+\begin{enumerate} \item[B1:] For the same transmission rate, the number of RF mirrors used at individual media-based modulator units reduces by a factor of $N$.

+\item[B2:] Symbol recovery can be performed using a low-complexity successive cancellation decoder.
+At each step, the decoder searches for the constituent vector contributed by a single modulator unit and cancels its effect before proceeding to the next modulator unit.
+A list decoder can further improve the successive cancellation decoder.

+\item[B3:] Training is simplified as it is composed of $N$ separate training tasks, each over a smaller set of an alphabet size $2^{R_m/N}$, as compared to training over a set with $2 ^ {R_m}$ alphabets.

-For example, to send $32$ bits of data per channel-use, one can use $4$ transmit units each modulating $8$ bits, which means only $8$ on-off RF mirrors are required in each transmit unit.
-Training/tracking is composed of $4$ separate tasks, each involving a small alphabet size of $2^8 = 256$ elements.
+\item[B4:] Tracking is simplified as it is composed of $N$ separate tracking tasks, each over a smaller set of an alphabet size $2^{R_m/N}$, as compared to tracking the entire set of $2 ^ {R_m}$ alphabets. \end{enumerate} For example, to send $32$ bits of data per channel, one can use $4$ media-based modulator units, each modulating $8$ bits, meaning only $8$ on/off RF mirrors are required in each unit.
+Training/tracking comprises $4$ separate tasks, each involving a much smaller alphabet size of $2^8 = 256$ elements.

-A disadvantage of the LMIMO-MBM method proposed in the current article is that the received constellation vectors do not correspond to independent Gaussian vectors any longer as the constellation vectors are summation of a smaller number of independent constituent (Gaussian) vectors.
-This is in contrast with the requirement of Gaussian random coding over AWGN channels.
-However, the corresponding degradation in $S\!N\!R$ performance is negligible.
-For example, Figure \ref{MIMOvsSIMO} demonstrates an example for this gap when minimum distance decoding is performed using exhaustive search.
-Since exhaustive search is not feasible for larger constellations, Figure \ref{algorithmPerformance} shows the performance of the proposed sub-optimal iterative decoder (to be explained later) for a constellation size of $2 ^ {32}$.

-In the following, first the system model for SIMO-MBM and LMIMO-MBM are reviewed in section \ref{sec : System Model}.
-The benefits of using multiple transmit units in LMIMO-MBM are studied in more details in section \ref{sec : Benefits}.
-Subsequently, in section \ref{sec: Detection Algorithm}, a sub-optimum iterative algorithm that enables fast detection in LMIMO-MBM setup is proposed.
-In section \ref{sec : Simulation Setup}, the LMIMO-MBM performance curve and the simulation setup are discussed.
-Section~\ref{FEC} discusses the application of FEC to LMIMO-MBM, including some simulation results.
-It is shown that, under a set of mild conditions, by applying FEC with error correction capability $t$, the slope of the error rate vs. $S\!N\!R$ (with hard decision decoding) will asymptotically increase by a factor of $t+1$.
-The issue of MBM potential bandwidth increase, due its time varying nature, is addressed in section \ref{sec : Pulse Shaping}.
-Finally, a practical (small size and low complexity) RF configuration for embedding information in channel states is presented in section \ref{RF Implementation}.